bigchaindb/BEPs/15/README.md

 The documentation should explain all the steps to set up and run the demo (both writing and reading), including how to set up the external service and the oracle service.
 That documentation could be written using one or more Markdown files.

-The smart contracts must be tested on one of the Ethereum Testnets.
+The smart contracts must be tested on one of the Ethereum Testnets, if possible.
 The testing code, and some example results, should be included in the GitHub repo.
-There should be documentation about how to run the test.
+There should be documentation about how to run the tests.

 # Rationale